boldingd/EclipsePhaseContent/HumbleBeginnings.md

 ### A Note on Language

 The Skyward Collective is highly polyglot, drawing as it does from fall refugee and infugee populations, and from those at the bottom rungs of other societies.
-However, a formal style of Quebecoise French has become the unofficial common language of the collective, owing to the fact that several of the movement's founders where Quebecoise, and most of their early discussions and documents where written first in Quebecoise French.
+However, joual, an informal style of Quebecois French, has become the unofficial common language of the collective, owing to the fact that several of the movement's founders where French Canadian (and poor), and most of their early discussions and documents where written first in idiomatic Quebecois French.
 (This is much to the chagrin of those same founders, who wanted to avoid anything so divisive and privileged as an official language.)

 A particular variant of Barsoomian is also becoming common — "Barsoomian" being the common name for the creole of French and Arabic commonly spoken in the Sufi and Maker communities on Mars.